RyanGoslingsBugle/starter-hugo-academic/content/home/experience.md

     location: Edinburgh, Scotland
     date_start: '2020-03-01'
     date_end: ''
-    description: "Researching machine learning technologies with a focus on privacy, member of the Nature-Inspired Intelligent Systems group.
+    description: "Researching machine learning technologies with a focus on privacy as a member of the Nature-Inspired Intelligent Systems group.
 Also involved in teaching and student support."

   - title: Web Developer
     company: Freelance